-MUSIC ACHIEVEMENTS 2021-2022
+MUSIC ACHIEVEMENTS 2022 - 2023

-We started to return to a normal timetable of events with many ensembles performing in normal concert settings throughout the year.

-- National Concert Band Festival NSB Big Band continued to secure the top prize at the National Concert Band Festival gaining a Platinum award in the regional event at Nottingham High School.
-We were invited to the Finals again which was held at the Royal Northern College of Music in April.
-We also gained the highest prize of a Platinum award and picked up two soloists awards. - National Festival of Music for Youth Nearly all the big ensembles from NSB participated in this Festival this year where the Regional event is held at The Cripps Hall Theatre.
-Our brass ensemble, Metalworks was selected to perform at Symphony Hall Birmingham in the Finals event this July. - In the last two years, all three Big Bands have worked with the BBC Big Band and performed at our Jazz@The Cripps New Spectacular.
+National Concert Band Festival:

+NSB Big Band continued to secure top awards at the National Concert Band Festival gaining a Platinum award in the regional event held here at NSB in The Cripps Hall Theatre.
+We were invited to the Finals again which were held at the Royal Northern College of Music in April.
+We gained a Gold Award and picked up two soloists awards.

+National Festival of Music for Youth:

+Nearly all the big ensembles from NSB participated in this Festival this year where the Regional event is held at The Cripps Hall Theatre.
+Our Symphony Orchestra was selected to perform at Symphony Hall Birmingham in the Finals event this July.

+In the last three years, our Big Bands have worked with the BBC Big Band and performed at our annual Jazz@The Cripps New Year Spectacular.
 In 2020 we were very fortunate to welcome Alex Horne and his wonderful Horne Section to the Cripps.
-Alex and his band worked with music and drama students throughout the day and performed alongside our musicians in the evening, This year we welcomed back the BBC Big Band for workshops and a concert.
-Next year we are looking forward to welcoming the Glenn Miller Orchestra!! - GCSE and A Level Students have had conducting workshops with RWCMD Conducting professor, Brian Weir (a former student) who also discussed the audition process for Music College.
+Alex and his band worked with music and drama students throughout the day and performed alongside our musicians in the evening.
+This year we welcomed The Glenn Miller Orchestra.
+Next year we have the amazing BBC Big Band back with us featuring the wonderful Claire Martin OBE.
+Claire will be singing with both our bands.

+GCSE and A Level Students have had conducting workshops with RWCMD Conducting professor, Brian Weir (a former student) who also discussed the audition process for Music College.
 We have had online workshops with Stuart Morley (Musical Director for Wicked, We Will Rock You and Only Fools and Horses) and Head of Brass at RWCMD, Roger Argente.
-We have taken KS3 pupils to a performance of the musical Bedknobs and Broomsticks and our older pupils to see the West End production of Wicked. - Big Band have been on tour to Los Angeles in February 2020 visiting several High Schools and the Jazz Department at the world-famous Bob Cole Conservatoire.
+We have taken KS3 pupils to a performance of the musical Charlie and the Chocolate Factory and our older pupils to see the West End production of Wicked.

+Big Band have been on tour to Los Angeles in February 2020 - visiting several High Schools and the Jazz Department at the world-famous Bob Cole Conservatoire.
 Performing a jazz set at The Hard Rock Café on Hollywood Boulevard was a wonderful moment for all involved.
-We are now in the early stages of planning the next tour to LA in 2024.
+We are back out in Los Angeles next February (2024) where will be touring with our Big Band and Folk Ensemble.

-- Many students are part of the National Youth Choir of Great Britain, the National Children's Orchestra of Great Britain and the English School's Symphony Orchestra.
-Several students also attend the Junior department at the Royal College and Academy of Music, Trinity, and Birmingham Conservatoire.
-Over the past five years, we have had over 45 pupils gain places at prestigious conservatoires as undergraduates. - Over the past few years we have had international groups come and lead workshops and concerts here at NSB, these include The Real Group, The Swingle Singers, Gordon Goodwin, Alex Ridout, BBC Big Band and last year the already mentioned Alex Horne and The Horne Section.
+Many students are part of the National Youth Choir of Great Britain, the National Children's Orchestra of Great Britain and the English School's Symphony Orchestra.
+Several students also attend the Junior Department at the Royal Academy of Music, Guildhall School of Music and Drama.
+Over the past five years, we have had over 60 pupils gain places at prestigious conservatoires and universities as undergraduates.

+Over the past few years we have had international groups come and lead workshops and concerts here at NSB, these include The Real Group, The Swingle Singers, Gordon Goodwin, Alex Ridout as well as the Big Bands and comedy groups mentioned above.